 About National State and Territory Libraries

 The nation’s nine collecting institutions are the National Library of Australia, the State Libraries of New South Wales, Queensland, South Australia, Tasmania, Victoria and Western Australia, the ACT Heritage Library and the Northern Territory Library.
 The primary role of these libraries is to collect, preserve and provide access to the documentary history of Australia, including books, manuscripts, documents, images, maps and other materials, in print, digital and other formats.
 The collective body representing these institutions is National and State Libraries Australasia (NSLA) which also includes the National Library of New Zealand.

 The state and territory libraries play a leadership role in supporting public libraries within their jurisdiction, and there is a close bond with archives, museums, galleries, university and special libraries, which also hold unique collections.

-- 12 million people visited these library buildings
+- 12.4 million people visited our library buildings

-- $5.2 billion was the asset value of the collections
+- $5 billion was the asset value of our collections

-- $1.02 billion was the asset value of the buildings/sites.
+- $993 million was the asset value of our buildings/sites.

 ALIA Futures has more information about collecting institutions.